 Water Movement: Moderate

-These fish will generally get along with their own own kind.
+These fish will generally get along with their own kind.
 They may chase each other around a little, but without harm.
-A school of 8 - 10 individuals is required, and more is even better.
-A good sized school is needed or else they will become lethargic, refuse to eat, and waste away.
+They must be kept in a school of at least 8 to 10 individuals, but more is even better.
+Without a good-sized school, they will become lethargic, refuse to eat, and waste away.
 Mixing the sexes makes the males much brighter in coloration.

 Glowlight Danios are fairly shy fish.
-They should be kept either with small, calm tank mates or in a species tank.
-Any large tank mates, peaceful or not, tend to scare them into hiding.
-They do very well with other small cyprinids, basically all the other danios except the Giant Danio, which is much larger and will often harass smaller fish.
-They can also be combined with most tetras, livebearers, rainbowfish, anabantoids, catfish and loaches.
+They should be kept either with small, calm tankmates or in a species tank.
+Any large tankmates, peaceful or not, tend to scare them into hiding.
+They do very well with other small cyprinids and danios, except the Giant Danio, which is much larger and will often harass smaller fish.
+They can also be combined with most tetras, livebearers, rainbowfish, anabantoids, catfish, and loaches.

-Temperament: Peaceful - They are peaceful fish but will get nervous with larger tank mates.
+Temperament: Peaceful - These peaceful fish will get nervous with larger tankmates.

-Same species - conspecifics: Yes - They need groups of at least 8 - 10, though about 20 is even better.
+Same species - conspecifics: Yes - They need groups of at least 8 to 10, though about 20 is even better.

-Peaceful fish (): Safe - They need tankmates that are small and calm to prevent these shy fish from becoming stressed.
+Peaceful fish (): Safe - Small, calm tankmates will help prevent these shy fish from becoming stressed.